LEQO-Framework/leqo-backend/docs/usage/annotations.rst

     let reusable1 = a[0];

 .. note::
-    Your defined alias might never be used in code.
-    Still, you have to define one including an identifier chosen by you.
+    Even if the reusable alias is not used in code, an alias must be defined to mark qubits as reusable.
     The identifier is insignificant and will be ignored.